MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-invoice-jobs.md

 ms.topic: how-to
 ms.search.keywords: project invoice
 ms.search.form: 1002, 1007,
-ms.date: 02/22/2024
+ms.date: 09/03/2024
 ms.service: dynamics-365-business-central
 ---
 # Invoice projects

-During the project, project costs from resource usage, materials, and project-related purchases can accumulate.
+During a project, costs from resource usage, materials, and project-related purchases can accumulate.
 As the project progresses, these transactions get posted to the project journal.
-It is important that all costs get recorded in the project journal before you invoice the customer.
-Invoicing can be done after the project is finished or at certain intervals during the project's progress based on an invoicing schedule.
+It's important to record all costs in the project journal before you invoice the customer.
+You can invoice customers after the project is finished, or at certain intervals based on an invoicing schedule.

 You can invoice:

 * Multiple projects using a **Project Create Sales Invoice** task.
-* Whole projects, some projects withing project, or individual project planning lines using the relevant action in the project pages.
+* Whole projects, sub-projects within a project, or individual project planning lines using the relevant action in the project pages.
-* Combine multiple project planning lines from different projects into a single sales invoice using **Get Project Planning Lines** action on the **Sales Invoice** page.
+* Combine multiple project planning lines from different projects into a single sales invoice using the **Get Project Planning Lines** action on the **Sales Invoice** page.

 ## To create multiple project sales invoices

-You can create an invoice for a project or for one or more project tasks for a customer when either the work to be invoiced is complete or the date for invoicing based on an invoicing schedule has been reached.
+You can create an invoice for a project or for one or more project tasks for a customer when either the work to invoice is complete or when you reach the date for invoicing based on an invoicing schedule.

 The following procedure shows how to use a batch job to invoice multiple projects.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Project Create Sales Invoice**, and then choose the related link.
 2. Fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
-3. Set filters if you want to limit the projects that the batch job will process.
+3. Set filters to specify the projects to invoice.
 4. Choose the **OK** button to create the invoices.

 You can review and post created invoices on the **Sales Invoices** page.